Patrick T. Harker: University of Delaware

-Major construction projects on the campus since Harker became president include the 194,000-square-foot Interdisciplinary Science and Engineering Laboratory (ISE Lab), a hub for teaching and research on campus that now bears his name; Louis L. Redding and Eliphalet Gilbert Residence Halls;and a new University of Delaware Bookstore.
+Major construction projects on the campus since Harker became president include the 194,000-square-foot Interdisciplinary Science and Engineering Laboratory (ISE Lab), a hub for teaching and research on campus that now bears his name; Louis L. Redding and Eliphalet Gilbert Residence Halls; and a new University of Delaware Bookstore.

 At the University of Delaware, Harker's compensation for the 2008–2009 fiscal year was $810,603.
 His pay for 2009–2010 was $726,307, and his pay for 2010–2011 was $728,329.

 Federal Reserve Bank of Philadelphia

-On March 2, 2015, Harker was named the 11th president and chief executive officer of the Federal Reserve Bank of Philadelphia.
-Harker, who had served as a nonbanking Class B director of the Philadelphia Fed for the past three years, succeeded Charles Plosser, who retired effective March 1, 2015.
+From 2015 to 2025, Dr. Harker was President and CEO of the Federal Reserve Bank of Philadelphia.

+University of Pennsylvania

+On July 1, 2025, Harker became Rowan Distinguished Professor, Professor of Operations, Information and Decisions at the Wharton School of the University of Pennsylvania and Director of Academic Engagement for Penn Washington.

 Social engagement

 In 2012, Harker was named a charter fellow of the National Academy of Inventors for his outstanding personal contributions to innovation and for facilitating and nurturing patents, licensing and commercialization for the purpose of economic development for the University and the state of Delaware.

 He received the INFORMS Fellows Award in recognition of outstanding lifetime achievement in operations research and the management sciences in 2012.
 He was recognized "for remarkable leadership at the organizations he leads and for his contributions to the theory of variational inequalities and his editorial services to INFORMS."
 The Institute for Operations Research and the Management Sciences (INFORMS) is an international scientific society with 10,000 members.

 Harker was a Class B director of the Federal Reserve Bank of Philadelphia until he was appointed as the Bank's President and a member of the Homeland Security Academic Advisory Council.
 He served on the boards of Christiana Care Health Systems, First State Innovation, Catholic Relief Services, Easter Seals of Delaware, Decision Lens, Pepco Holdings, Huntsman Corp. and The Minerva Project, as well as many other community and nonprofit groups.

-His op-eds have been published in The New York Times, The Chronicle of Higher Education, The Philadelphia Inquirer and The (Delaware) News Journal.
+His op-eds have been published in The Wall Street Journal, The New York Times, Fortune, The Chronicle of Higher Education, The Philadelphia Inquirer and The (Delaware) News Journal.
 In December 2014, his commentary, "Making Sense of Higher Education's Future: An Economics and Operations Perspective," was published in Service Science.